 Sandro is responsible for client administration support for our private client group (PCG).
 He ensures a smooth on-boarding process for new clients.

 If there's anything that could make Sandro speechless, we haven't found it yet.
 Our cultural Renaissance man can converse about cinema, shows, music, books and sports.
-When the " Sandman" isn't holding down the fort in the Operations department, he can be found at stadiums, concert halls or taking part in wide-ranging discussions in the lunchroom.
+When the " Sandman" isn't at his desk, he can be found at stadiums, concert halls or taking part in wide-ranging discussions in the lunchroom.
 Words can be cheap (no matter how many Sandro uses).
 Fortunately for the rest of us, he often leads by example by doing things like organizing group outings during the Toronto International Film Festival or hitting lead off for our softball team.
 He's been a part of EdgePoint since almost the beginning and met several of the early partners working alongside them at the "old shop".
 Sandro is proof that our culture is something that develops over time not overnight, and we're thankful that he keeps spreading it to both our internal and external partners.

 For those who haven’t had the chance to hear his latest recommendations, here are some of his past favourites (in no particular order) direct from the Sandman himself: